hujhax/austin-improv-wiki/Troupes/Lifeboat.md

 **Lifeboat** was a troupe that performed a monoscene set in a lifeboat.

 ## Summary
-They performed a monoscene in a lifeboat of castaways, inspired by [[Wikipedia - Lifeboat (film)|the Alfred Hitchcock movie of the same name]], which also is set entirely in a lifeboat.
+They performed a monoscene in a lifeboat of castaways, inspired by the Alfred Hitchcock movie of the same name, which also is set entirely in a lifeboat.

 ## History
 They made it to the championship round of the "Slash of the Talons" Cagematch, losing to [[Troupes/LadyForms|LadyForms]] on 6/20/09.